wiestju/anny-booking-automation/README.md

 ## ⏱️ Automated Execution via cron-job.org + GitHub API

-To automate bookings (e.g. every morning), we use a hybrid approach:
+To maximize booking success, the script is triggered **two minutes before midnight** (e.g., 23:58).
+It logs in to the KIT SAML SSO in advance, keeps the session alive, and **waits internally until exactly 00:00** to instantly book the best available slot as soon as new reservations open.

+The trigger is handled by:

-- `cron-job.org` handles flexible scheduling (e.g. every 12 minutes)
+- `cron-job.org` for precise scheduling (e.g., 23:58 Europe/Berlin)
-- GitHub Actions executes the actual script using a repository dispatch event
+- GitHub Actions to run the actual script with credentials passed via GitHub Secrets

 ### Why not just use `on: schedule`?

-GitHub Actions only supports fixed cron expressions (e.g. once per hour) and does **not** allow more frequent triggers like every 5 or 10 minutes.
+GitHub Actions only supports fixed cron expressions (e.g., once per hour) and does **not** allow more frequent triggers like every 5 or 10 minutes.
 Additionally, it suffers from two major issues:

 - ⏳ **Queue delay**: Workflows triggered via GitHub's `schedule` event are sometimes delayed by several minutes due to internal queue congestion.
 This can cause the booking script to miss the optimal reservation window.
 - 🕒 **Timezone limitations**: GitHub's cron system uses UTC without native timezone support.
 That means you need to manually convert your desired local time (e.g. Europe/Berlin) and keep adjusting for daylight saving time changes.

 For these reasons, we use [cron-job.org](https://cron-job.org), which offers:

 - ✅ Precise minute-level scheduling
 - ✅ Native timezone selection (e.g. Europe/Berlin)
 - ✅ Immediate webhook execution with no delay

-This ensures your booking script runs at exactly the right time.
+This ensures your booking script runs exactly when needed — already logged in and ready to act at 00:00.

 ---

 ### How it works

+1. `cron-job.org` triggers the GitHub Actions workflow at **23:58** (Europe/Berlin).
+2. The script logs in via KIT SAML SSO and maintains an active session.
+3. It waits internally until **00:00**.
+4. As soon as new booking slots are released, it instantly reserves the first suitable slot.

+---

+### Setup steps

 1. Set up a cron job on `cron-job.org` that sends a POST request to: